PangeaResearch/actions/trigger-deept-auto/README.md

 ## Setup

-Add this to the dispatching repo:
+Add this to the desired action:

-      - name: Nexus Terraform
+      - name: Trigger Deept Auto
         # checks all steps before have finshed
         if: ${{ success() }}
         # required to run